This is an excerpt from my book, The Thyroid Connection.

 - Progress slowly through the evening with amber light.
-After sundown, you want to replace your bright white lights with amber bulbs or wear amber glasses (see Resources) to cue your body toward nighttime.
+After sundown, you want to replace your bright white lights with amber bulbs or wear amber glasses to cue your body toward nighttime.
+I have a pair of Fitover Night Swannies from Swanwick that I wear every night.
 I recommend getting the f.lux program for your computer — it’s free, and it will shift the color of your computer’s light from blue to orange as the sun goes down.
 Most smartphones and iPads now have a night-shift setting that will change the lighting on your device to an amber color based on the time of day.

 - Keep your sleep space as dark as possible.
 Your body needs to believe that it is surrounded by complete darkness to enter into the deepest, most restful sleep.
 You especially want to block out the blue light emitted by electronic screens and many types of lightbulbs, as these mimic most closely the effects of daylight, altering your circadian clock.
 Sleep masks and blackout curtains are very helpful.
 Keep electronics out of the bedroom, turn off electronic devices, or at least thoroughly cover their screens with red sheets that block out blue and green light.

 - Sleep cool, not warm.
 Your body temperature needs to drop to maintain a healthy circadian rhythm.
 Make sure your bedroom is cool or even cold.